jmcook1186/gp-passport-docs/src/devs/quick-start.md

 // score needed to see hidden message const THRESHOLD_NUMBER = 20

-// these lines add the corretc header information to the request const headers = APIKEY ? ({
+// these lines add the correct header information to the request const headers = APIKEY ? ({
   'Content-Type': 'application/json',
   'X-API-Key': APIKEY